dermotte/LIRE/src/main/docs/developer-docs/docs/builders.md

 ## GlobalDocumentBuilder
 Use the `GlobalDocumentBuilder` to create a `DocumentBuilder` for global features.
-This builder can take any `GlobalFeatue` implementation and create a builder class from it.
+This builder can take any `GlobalFeature` implementation and create a builder class from it.

     GlobalDocumentBuilder globalDocumentBuilder = new GlobalDocumentBuilder(CEDD.class);